ericvicenti/OpenBook/ReadME.md

 ## Page Submission

 A link to a page can be sent from one server to another.
 For example, `somebody.name` wants to post some content to her friend's page at `username.friendbook.com`.
+If friendbook implicitly trusts 'somebody.name', the content might instantly appear on the page.
+Friendbook might also only recognize and allow content from other providers, like `gbook.com`.

+If a server is authenticated to another, it can always submit a page.
+What the recieving host does with the OpenBook link is up to it.
+For some providers it will be used as a feedback mechanism, a sort of in-line email response to content.
+Other providers will build heirechal discussion boards with this ability.

 ## Feedback Submission

 Feedback is a mechanism by which a server can tell another server that what it links to is good or bad.
+This might be recognized as a 'like', 'upvote', or 'downvote'.
+In any case, it is up to the host to respond to the feedback.
+Most benevolent providers will force the displaying of feedback, and some (like ones which model reddit) will use the feedback to order content and push other content off the page or onto other pages.
+It is up to the provider to establish concepts like 'karma'.

 For example, say a spammer posted a link to `username.friendbook.com` post. `somebody.name` wants to tell our friendbook server that the link posted by the spammer is bad.